starcraft66/nix-dotnet-aspire-dashboard/README.md

 ## Overview

 This project packages the Aspire Dashboard for .NET into a Nix package, making it easily deployable and manageable via Nix Flakes.
-The Aspire Dashboard is a visualization tool that integrates with .NET applications to display telemetry data, leveraging OpenTelemetry for capturing and presenting traces, logs, and metrics.
+The Aspire Dashboard is a visualization tool that integrates with any OpenTelemetry OTLP-emitting application to display telemetry data, leveraging OpenTelemetry for capturing and presenting traces, logs, and metrics.

 ### Flake Setup